 Montclare provides a balanced curriculum with ample opportunity for free-play in addition to more structured activities planned by our teachers.
 At Montclare, being teacher-guided means that many classroom activities are supported and scaffolded by the teachers allowing for a more collaborative and deeper learning experience.
 We believe that children benefit from both free-play and from engaging in activities planned by adults.
 Our teachers follow a daily schedule, and have weekly and monthly themes.
 Every day children have the opportunity to engage in free-play, preschool games, circle time, story time, physical activity, and preschool crafts.

 Students have the opportunity to meet with our specialists for Music, Yoga, Movement and Art.
-We also offer additional enrichment with Gymanstics (Jodi’s Gym), Filmmaking in our 4s (Writopia Lab) and more… Montclare’s Art Studio teachers offer a more process-based, “open-ended” experience where children can explore different mediums and projects.
+We also offer additional enrichment with Filmmaking in our 4s (Writopia Lab), ABT (American Ballet Theatre) and more… Montclare’s Art Studio teachers offer a more process-based, “open-ended” experience where children can explore different mediums and projects.

 Classroom activities are typically centered on monthly themes.
 Each day is broken up into half-hour blocks.
 Classroom activities include circle time, choice time (various activities set up on tables as well as the option to explore dramatic play), snack time, cooking, free play, as well as projects that relate to the monthly themes.

-The focus of the twos’ preschool curriculum is social development and language development.
-Children go through separation from a parent or caregiver, and learn to attach to and trust their teachers.
-Slowly, the youngest children in our school, learn to be comfortable in the classroom, and start to develop friendships.
-Our young and middle twos come to school, two or three times a week, and our old twos come to school five mornings or five afternoons a week.
+The focus of the 2s preschool curriculum is social development and language development.
+Children go through the separation process from a parent or caregiver, and learn to attach to and trust their teachers.
+Slowly, the youngest children in our school, learn to be comfortable in the classroom and start to develop friendships.

-The focus of the threes’ preschool curriculum continues to be social and language development, but we add to that skill development.
-More time is spent in the threes’ classes working on letters and numbers, as well as visual and fine motor skills.
-The threes engage in projects related to letter of the week, and engage in a variety of puzzles and games.
+The focus of the 3s preschool curriculum continues to be social and language development with additional skill development.
+More time is spent in the classrooms working on pre-writing, letters, and numbers, as well as visual and fine motor skills.
+The 3s engage in projects related to “letter of the week” and engage in a variety of puzzles and games.